shashank-yadav/fastpipeline/docs/index.md

 #### Train a classifier over the (in)famous MNIST dataset

 * Create a file `mnist_pipeline.py`
-* Make necessary imports and create a class `DataLoader` that extends the `BaseNode` class from the mlpipeline package.
+* Make necessary imports and create a class `DataLoader` that extends the `BaseNode` class from the fastpipeline package.
 This is something we'll refer to as a `Node`

 ```Python
 # Import datasets, classifiers and performance metrics